 What I’ve learned/experienced along the way …

 - Greater creativity.
 Switching from multiple-point preaching to one-point preaching greatly improves my creativity.
 Rather than being distracted by multiple points, I am more focused.
 Because of this, I’ve been more creative.

 - Freedom from notes.
 Switching from multiple-point preaching to one-point preaching has allowed me to preach with fewer notes.

 - Now that I’m pretty comfortable with the basic approach, it’s time to start experimenting and finding ways to further develop the approach.

 If you’re considering switching and wondering where to start, here’s what I’d suggest …

 - Read the book.

-- Turn your point into a “sticky statement” – as short/concise/memorable as possible.
+- Turn your point into a “sticky statement” — as short, concise, and memorable as possible.
 Delete any unnecessary words.
-Crafting a statement can take a while and it’s usually late in the process till I get the statement the way I want it (and sometimes I get it the way I want it *after* I’ve preached the message!).
+Crafting a statement can take a while and it’s usually late in the process till I get the statement the way I want it (and sometimes I get it the way I want it after I’ve preached the message).

 - Once you become comfortable with the approach, you can start experimenting with it.

 Incidentally, I often use mind mapping in my sermon prep (see StoryMapping), which works well with this approach.